Aut'Chose

-Aut'Chose is a Canadian garage rock group from Montreal, Quebec, first active in the 1970s.
+Aut'Chose was a Canadian garage rock group from Montreal, Quebec, first active in the 1970s.

 History

-Led by poet Lucien Francoeur, the band's original lineup featured a rotating collective of musicians including Pierre-André Gauthier, Jacques Racine, Mick Gauthier, Jacques Lalumière and Jean-François St-Georges.
-This group released three albums, Prends Une Chance Avec Moé (1974), Une Nuit Comme Une Autre (1975), and Le Cauchemar Américain (1976).
+Led by poet Lucien Francœur, the band's original lineup featured a rotating collective of musicians including Pierre-André Gauthier, Jacques Racine, Mick Gauthier, Jacques Lalumière and Jean-François St-Georges.
+This group released three albums, Prends une chance avec moé (1974), Une nuit comme une autre (1975), and Le Cauchemar américain (1976).

-The band broke up in 1976, just weeks after the release of Le Cauchemar Américain.
+The band broke up in 1976, just weeks after the release of Le Cauchemar américain.
 They were still nominated for Most Promising New Group at the Juno Awards of 1976.

-The compilation Chaud Comme un Juke Box was released in France in 1977, and the compilation *Encore (1981) was released in Canada in 1981.
+The compilation Chaud comme un juke-box was released in France in 1977, and the compilation Encore was released in Canada in 1981.

-Francoeur continued to record and perform as a solo artist, and was noted for his single "Le Rap-à-Billy", which was credited as the first French Canadian rap single.
-He also continued to publish work as a poet, winning the Prix Émile-Nelligan in 1983 for his poetry collection Les Rockeurs Sanctifiés.
+Francœur continued to record and perform as a solo artist, and was noted for his single "Le Rap-à-Billy", which was credited as the first French Canadian rap single.
+He also continued to publish work as a poet, winning the Prix Émile-Nelligan in 1983 for his poetry collection Les Rockeurs sanctifiés.

-In 2001, Francoeur and Pierre Gauthier released an acoustic album of Aut'Chose songs, Dans La Jungle Des Villes.
+In 2001, Francœur and Pierre Gauthier released an acoustic album of Aut'Chose songs, Dans la jungle des villes.

+Francœur died on 5 November 2024, at the age of 76.

 Revival

-In 2004, Francoeur revived the band for a 30th anniversary show.
-Original members Francoeur and Racine were supported by Michel Langevin and Denis D'Amour of Voïvod, Vincent Peake of Groovy Aardvark and Joe Evil of Grimskunk.
-The same lineup released a reunion album, Chansons D'Épouvante in 2005.
+In 2004, Francœur revived the band for a 30th anniversary show.
+Original members Francœur and Racine were supported by Michel Langevin and Denis D'Amour of Voïvod, Vincent Peake of Groovy Aardvark and Joe Evil of Grimskunk.
+The same lineup released a reunion album, Chansons d'épouvante in 2005.

-All four of their studio albums and a concert DVD were re-released in 2014 as the box set Chaud Comme un Juke Box, L'Intégrale.
+All four of their studio albums and a concert DVD were re-released in 2014 as the box set Chaud comme un juke-box, l'intégrale.

 The band continues to perform, playing together as late as 2019.